 Punctuality

 British people have a straightforward approach to time.
 Whilst their continental cousins expect guests to arrive either early or late, the British in general want their visitors to be at the allotted venue precisely when they have pre-arranged – and will be surprised if they are there at any other time.
-To ensure you reach your destination punctually, we suggest allowing a few minutes extra for each trip, as it’s always better to be five minutes early than five minutes late while you stay at the Montcalm Marble Arch.
+To ensure you reach your destination punctually, we suggest allowing a few minutes extra for each trip, as it’s always better to be five minutes early than five minutes late while you stay at the Montcalm Mayfair.

 British Slang